-Only BSNL or MTNL networks work here, no other network available but there are several pay phone that you can use.
-The BSNL connections too is not that great and voice clarity can be bad.
+There are several payphones in the town though that you can use.
+The BSNL connection is not that great and voice clarity can be bad.
 Data connectivity is intermittent and even when it is available, speed will be really slow.

 Internet in Kaza

 There are internet cafes in Kaza and several hotels / restaurants too provide Wi-Fi service.
 Speed however is again questionable.
 You can use it for basic browsing and checking emails but not for heavy downloads.

 Kaza Road Conditions

 The road from Shimla to Kaza is a mix of good, bad and average.
 The bad part is mostly limited between Tabo and Kaza; otherwise, the road is mostly smooth in the rest of the places.

 The stretch between Manali to Kaza, however, is a complete nightmare, possibly the worst one you had ever been on.
 Take a look at Spiti Valley Road Conditions for a more visual representation of what I am talking about.